 Metadata (date, location, CTD type, etc.) is what makes the data useful, and it is thus critically required to provide this information.

-In the light blue box (‘Fill all values’) you can add information to all currently uploaded files.
+In the light blue box you can add information to all currently uploaded files.

 If your profiles have been collected at one of the pre-described, traditionally used stations in Kongsfjorden (e.g. KB3), you can select this station from the drop down menu.
 If your station is not in the dropdown menu or if your station has no fixed ID, the field can be edited manually in the blue box see below).
 Contact Robert Schlegel if you want your commonly-used stations added to the dropdown menu.